New Washington/Wabash Station

 The new station will be located between Madison and Washington and serve the Brown, Green, Orange, Pink and Purple lines.
 The Washington/Wabash Station is designed to become a gateway for Millennium Park and the Loop.
 The design and construction project is managed by the Chicago Department of Transportation.

-Construction of the $75 million station will begin in 2015 and the station is scheduled to open in 2016.
-The station will be funded entirely by Congestion Mitigation and Air Quality (CMAQ) funds.
+Construction of the $75 million station began in 2015 and the station is scheduled to open in 2017.
+The station is funded entirely by Congestion Mitigation and Air Quality (CMAQ) funds.

 A throughly modern design, the undulating wave form of the canopies weaves through the historic Wabash Avenue corridor as a counterpoint to the city grid, and anticipates the soft forms of the park and the lake beyond.
 The faceted skeletal steel and glass structure is designed to create a dynamic play of light reminiscent of diamond facets and the historic Jeweler’s Row.